BrandonXLF/details-and-file-uploads/readme.txt

 PHP 7.0 or greater is required (PHP 8.0 or greater is recommended)

-1. Upload the `details-and-file-upload` folder to your plugin directory
+1. Upload the `fields-and-file-upload` folder to your plugin directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress

 == Screenshots ==